aschultzen/master_thesis/README.md

 # Notes

+## 19.10.2015 Collecting data
+Just finished writing a Python script that stores the **$GNRMC** NMEA string retrieved from a GNSS chip to a database.
+I tried to deploy it a Justervesenet Friday 16 with the Ublox EVK-M8, but it failed.
+It turns out the serial settings are different when using UART and USB (in this case, the EOL character was different).
+It should work fine now and i plan to deploy it tomorrow.

 ## 14.09.2015 Making a case for it
 I had an idea earlier to use more than one Raspi and have them communicate with each other over a local LAN using static IPs (for example).
 I was able to source a Giga bit switch with 8 ports.
 With the case removed, it measures only 11.5 x 12 x 2 cm:
 ![alt text][nkd_swt]